jon-wei/druid/docs/content/tutorials/tutorial-rollup.md

 }
 ```

+Roll-up has been enabled by setting `"rollup" : true` in the `granularitySpec`.

 Note that we have `srcIP` and `dstIP` defined as dimensions, a longSum metric is defined for the `packets` and `bytes` columns, and the `queryGranularity` has been defined as `minute`.

-We will see the effects of these defintions after we load this data.
+We will see how these definitions are used after we load this data.

 ## Load the example data